Habib Bourguiba: Internal autonomy agreements

 On 21 July, Bourguiba was transferred into The Château de La Ferté in Amilly (110 kilometers from Paris) on the orders of Mendès France to preparing the upcoming negotiations.
 On 31 July, the new French prime minister travelled to Tunis and gave his famous speech in which he stated that the French government unilaterally recognizes the internal autonomy of Tunisia.
 Meanwhile, Bourguiba received representatives of Neo-Destour in Paris, under the supervision of the Direction centrale des renseignements généraux.
 In Tunis, a new cabinet led by Tahar Ben Ammar was formed to negotiate with the French authorities.
 Four members of Neo-Destour were made ministers.

 On 18 August, the negotiations started.
 Bourguiba was given the right to settle in the hotel where the Tunisian delegation lodged.
 Thus, he received detailed reports of the delegation talks while he gave them instructions.
 However, the situation in the country worsened with the pursuing of the armed struggle.
 Likewise, the first day of negotiations started with a serious clash between military and rebels.
 Everybody was convinced that only a watchword from the Neo-Destour would convince the fellaghas to stop the fight.
-Nevertheless, the party was ripped between those who wanted the unrest to remain and those who wanted it to stop.
-Bourguiba wanted the fight to be over to fasten the negotiations for the internal autonomy.
+Nevertheless, the party was ripped between those who wanted the unrest to continue and those who wanted it to stop.
+Bourguiba wanted the fight to be over to hasten the negotiations for the internal autonomy.
 He had among the party numerous supporters of the stepwise policy of his.
 But many were those who wanted immediate independence.
 In this context, he appeared to be the only one to have the necessary authority to resolve the problem.

 Mendès France, convinced that the current troubled situation threatened his colonial policy, was eager to meet Bourguiba.
 Therefore, he was transferred to Chantilly, in October, where he was from that moment lodged.
 The interview between both men remained secret and ended with Bourguiba's promise to end the unrest in the country.
 Nevertheless, the beginning of the armed civil uprising in Algeria on 1 November 1954, did not improve the current situation.
 Indeed, the rage of French politicians, who accused the Tunisian fellaghas to collaborate with the Algerian rebels, slowed the negotiations.
 The situation worsened on 11 November, when the French government, addressed an ultimatum to the Tunisian government, announcing that the talks would stop until the unrest in Tunisia was over.